hungryrobot1/MCP-PIF/README.md

 - **Homoiconicity**: Code as data, data as code
 - **Self-Reference**: A system that can reason about itself
 - **Controlled Evolution**: Safe boundaries for self-modification
+- **Formal Methods**: Type systems and proof checking for verified computation
 - **Human-AI Collaboration**: AI proposes, human uses

 ## 📋 Roadmap